cirosantilli/linux-cheat/image/index.md

 	convert large.png -resize 50% small.png

-this:
+This:

-- takes averages to make smaller
+- takes averages between pixels to make image have less pixels
 - keeps bit depth

-therefore, the image file size will be just a bit more than 1/4 of the original because:
+Therefore, the image file size will be just a bit more than 1/4 of the original because:

 - 1/2 x 1/2 = 1/4 of the number of pixels
 - the png metadata size is unchanged, so this is not divided by 4.